Weiss Associates LLC

 Joanne started her career in education technology – first leading curriculum design and development, then as CEO – for companies providing technology-based products and services to K-12 and higher education.
 She was a founding executive of three edtech startups and was CEO of a Silicon Valley venture-funded edtech company.

-Joanne is an Expert-in-Residence at the Harvard Innovation Lab on behalf of the Harvard Graduate School of Education; a Fellow for Georgetown University’s FutureEd; a Senior Distinguished Fellow for the Education Commission of the States; a Trustee for the National Council on Education and the Economy; a Director of the National Alliance for Public Charter Schools; a former visiting professor in education policy at Princeton’s Woodrow Wilson School; and a fellow in the inaugural cohort of the Aspen/Pahara Education Leadership Fellowship.
+Joanne is an Expert-in-Residence at the Harvard Innovation Lab on behalf of the Harvard Graduate School of Education; a Fellow for Georgetown University’s FutureEd; a Senior Distinguished Fellow for the Education Commission of the States; a Trustee for the National Council on Education and the Economy; a Director of the National Alliance for Public Charter Schools; a former visiting professor in education policy at Princeton’s School of International and Public Affairs; and a fellow in the inaugural cohort of the Aspen/Pahara Education Leadership Fellowship.
 She holds a degree in biochemistry from Princeton University and lives with her husband in Washington, D.C.